Fox Conner: World War I

 In June, Conner was selected by Major General John J. Pershing to be a member of the operations section (G3) for the American Expeditionary Forces (AEF) staff in France.
-He was promoted to lieutenant colonel on May 15, 1917 and to temporary colonel on August 5.
+He was promoted to lieutenant colonel on May 15, 1917, and to temporary colonel on August 5.
 In November Conner was selected as Pershing's Assistant Chief of Staff for Operations (G3); his subordinates included John McAuley Palmer and George C. Marshall.
 Conner developed an immense respect for both men, and later referred to Marshall as the ideal soldier and a military genius.

 Conner was promoted to temporary brigadier general on August 8, 1918.
 After the Armistice was signed in November, Conner was assigned to the Army General Staff in Washington and was promoted to permanent colonel on August 22, 1919.

 Conner gained Pershing's respect and admiration during the war, causing Pershing to write to Conner that:

 In 1920, a subcommittee of the House of Representatives launched an investigation in the losses among United States Army personnel that had occurred in the hours between the time when the Armistice of 11 November 1918 had been signed and the time when it came into effect.
-During the hearings, Conner drew heavy criticism from Congressman Oscar E. Bland and was named by Brigadier General John H. Sherburne, of the Massachusetts National Guard and the former commander of the artillery of the African American 92nd Division, as the individual most responsible for not stopping a scheduled attack by the 92nd Division of Robert Lee Bullard's Second Army.
+During the hearings, Conner drew heavy criticism from Congressman Oscar E. Bland and was named by Brigadier General John H. Sherburne, of the Massachusetts National Guard and the former commander of the artillery of the African American 92nd Division, as the individual most responsible for not stopping a scheduled attack by the 92nd Division of Lieutenant General Robert Lee Bullard's Second Army.
 The panel members rejected Sherburne's assertion and the final report of the subcommittee held no one person accountable for the losses.

 For his service as the "brain" of the AEF, Conner was awarded the Army Distinguished Service Medal and the French Croix de Guerre.
 After the war, Conner and Palmer received credit for writing the after-action report on World War I operations which influenced the content of the National Defense Act of 1920 and set the course for the interwar army.